Hollywood Master Blasters

-The Hollywood Master Blasters are an American professional Twenty20 cricket franchise that competes in Minor League Cricket (MiLC).
-The team is based in Los Angeles, California.
+The Hollywood Master Blasters was an American professional Twenty20 cricket franchise that competed in Minor League Cricket (MiLC) till the 2022 season.
+The team was based in Los Angeles, California.
 It was formed in 2020 as part of 24 original teams to compete in Minor League Cricket.
 The franchise is owned by Janak Patel.

-The team's home ground is the Leo Magnus Cricket Complex, located in Van Nuys, California.
+The team's home ground was the Leo Magnus Cricket Complex, located in Van Nuys, California.
 American veteran Nisarg Patel helms captaincy duties, with South African cricketer Cody Chetty standing by as vice-captain.

-Cody Chetty and Khalid Khan top the batting and bowling leaderboards with 470 runs and 13 wickets respectively.
+Cody Chetty and Venukalyan Madireddy top the batting and bowling leaderboards with 470 runs and 13 wickets respectively.

 Franchise history

 Background

 Talks of an American Twenty20 league started in November 2018 just before USA Cricket became the new governing body of cricket in the United States.
 In May 2021, USA Cricket announced they had accepted a bid by American Cricket Enterprises (ACE) for a US$1 billion investment covering the league and other investments benefitting the U.S. national teams.

 In an Annual General Meeting on February 21, 2020, it was announced that USA Cricket was planning to launch Major League Cricket in 2021 and Minor League Cricket that summer, but it was delayed due to the COVID-19 pandemic and due to the lack of high-quality cricket stadiums in the USA.
 Major League Cricket was pushed to a summer-2023 launch and Minor League Cricket was pushed back to July 31, 2021.

 USA Cricket CEO Iain Higgins also pointed out cities such as New York City, Houston and Los Angeles with a large cricket fanbase, and targeted them among others as launch cities for Minor League Cricket.